leo-the-virgo/mid_term_project_group_3/README.md

   Roles:  (Data Scientist, Documentation)
   Github: https://github.com/tythegoat1

 Goal:  Our goal of this project is to clean a large dataset, anwser questions in the effects of diabetes and test the functionality of our code.
 By performing these different analysis, patients with diabetes will have a better understanding on how it may be treated.

 Project Description:
   Perform data extraction, loading, and cleanup using pandas.
 Build dataset locally using PGAdmin and Postgres and run local queries.
 Migrate data to a cloud computing environment and run queries utilizing pyspark.
 Run queries and compare times between local, pyspark, pyspark_parquet, and pyspark_parquet_cached.
-Performed quality assurance testing, and answer the following research questions.
+Performed quality assurance testing.
+Our team answered the following questions on how diabetes affects different races and genders,and how diabetes is diagnosed in different ways.
    - Question 1: Which medication type had the least percentage of patients that were readmitted?
    - Question 2: Which Age group on diabetes medication spent the least amount of time in the hospital?
    - Question 3: Which Diabetes diagnosis group have the highest number of diagnosis based on gender